How Do You Prepare HVAC Equipment for a Storm

 When the storm has passed, make sure the system is safe before powering it back on.
 First, confirm there are no indications of damage and clean any debris from around the equipment.
 Call Finch Air Conditioning & Heating Inc for an inspection if there is any damage or flooding to the unit.
 Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and avoid mold from getting into the unit or ductwork.

-If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Finch Air Conditioning & Heating Inc and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Finch Air Conditioning & Heating Inc and learn about our membership plans to help keep your HVAC equipment in working order all year long.